Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3 Framework: Algorithmic Framework for Automated Coarse-Grained Mapping

 As described before, our automated CG mapping framework begins with a SMILE representation of the target molecule.
 This preprocessing stage is performed in the following steps that transform a one-dimensional text-based input into a structured data model suitable for rule-based bead assignment within the Martini 3 force field beads.

-\begin{enumerate}[label=(\roman*)] \item \textbf{SMILES tokenization and standardization:} The canonical SMILES string is parsed into a discrete sequence of tokens, where each token represents either an atom, a bond descriptor, or a structural modifier such as a ring closure index.
+\begin{enumerate}[label=(\roman*)] \item \textbf{SMILES tokenization and standardization:} The canonical SMILES string is parsed into a discrete sequence of tokens, where each token represents either an atom or a structural modifier such as a ring closure index.
 Tokenization ensures that equivalent structures yield identical token sequences, while standardization removes stereochemical and isotopic annotations not required at CG resolution.
 This reduction simplifies the mapping space, allowing consistent pattern recognition and minimizing ambiguity during rule matching.
-For illustration, the methyl 3-furancarboxylate molecule (\texttt{COC(=O)C1=COC=C1}) is tokenized into an ordered sequence corresponding to a five-membered aromatic ring containing one oxygen atom and a methoxycarbonyl (linear) side group (Fig.~\ref{bromo_token}).
+For illustration, the methyl 3-furancarboxylate molecule (\texttt{o1ccc(C(=O)OC)c1}) is tokenized into an ordered sequence corresponding to a five-membered aromatic ring containing one oxygen atom and a methoxycarbonyl (linear) side group (Figure~\ref{bromo_token}).